Class 4

 Dear parent/Carers

-Welcome back, I hope you all had a restful break.
-We are now entering our summer term.
-This half term is an important time for our year 6 children who will be sitting their SATs starting on Tuesday the 9th May.
+Welcome back, I hope you all had a restful Easter break.
+We are now entering our Summer term.
+This half term is an important time for our year 6 children who will be sitting their SATs starting on Monday the 12th May.
 I have continually tried to reassure the children that these tests only measure a small part of their learning journey and nothing to worry about.
 I will still be doing booster sessions on Wednesday after school and will be offering breakfast sessions on the mornings of the SATs.
+I will provide more details closer to the time.
 During these sessions we will go over anything the children are worried about.
 We will be continuing with a full curriculum in this busy but short half term with lots of fun learning to be done.

-In Science We will be investigating changes of materials.
+In Science We continuing with investigating changes of materials.
 We will this half term be exploring acids and chemical reactions.
 Children will learn how to classify substances as acids, alkalis or neutral?
 They will also look at soluble and insoluble substances and explain the process of dissolving.
 I have lots of exciting experiments planned.

-In Maths.
-Yr5- We will begin looking at fractions and then moving onto decimals and percentages.
-Yr6- For the first couple of weeks we will be looking at problem solving and reasoning and looking at test style questioning.
-After SATs we will continue to work through our Powermaths scheme and look at measure.
-Both Yr5 and Yr6 should now be confident when using times tables; if your child is not confident with their times tables, please encourage them to learn them as this will give them greater confidence in the following units of work.
+Maths.
+For the first couple of weeks we will be touching on several mathematical areas to ensure that we have covered enough range so that the year 6 children have enough knowledge to attempt the KS2 maths SATs paper.
+We will also be looking at problem solving and reasoning style questioning.
+After SATs we will continue to work through our maths units and look at ratio, algebra, shape and measure.
+Both Yr5 and Yr6 should now be confident when using times tables; if your child is still not confident with their times tables, please encourage them to learn them as this will give them greater confidence in the following units of work.
 If you would like any material to support this please let me know

-Reading- is very important, it not only develops a love of reading but also develops imagination which is essential for story writing.
+Reading- I am asking that reading be part of your child’s home learning as it is very important, it not only develops a love of reading but also develops imagination which is essential for story writing.
 Please wherever possible encourage your child to read at home and bring their reading and library books back into school when they are ready to change them.
 We are wanting to inspire a love of reading if your child is not enjoying their school book and prefers to read a book of their own please just make a note in the reading book journal so that the children can be rewarded for reading for pleasure.
+Year 5 and 6 children should be reading at least three times a week for approximately 10 minutes.

 Personal Belongings